fkooman/odl-api/README.md

 ## Flows
-Create a `data` directory in `/var/www/odl-api` and put there the flow directories.
+Create a `data` directory in `/var/www/odl-api` and put there the flow files.
 For example:

-    /var/www/odl-api/data/loop/01.json
-    /var/www/odl-api/data/loop/02.json
-    /var/www/odl-api/data/loop/03.json
+    /var/www/odl-api/data/loop.json
+    /var/www/odl-api/data/reset.json

-The UI will show a 'Loop' button and execute the API calls with data from `01.json`, `02.json` and `03.json`, sorted by name.
-Adding more directories will show more buttons.
+The UI will show a 'loop' button and a 'reset' button and execute the API calls with data from the JSON files.
+Adding more files will show more buttons.

 # SELinux
 You may need to allow `httpd` to connect to the network to connect to the